 Elizabeth McGreevy is an ecologist and certified permaculture designer with a master’s in landscape architecture.
 For almost 20 years, Elizabeth has worked in the Texas Hill Country on creating sustainable regional and local landscape plans and designs that deal with flood and erosion mitigation, soil restoration, Hill Country culture and ecology, honey bee and monarch habitats, Ashe juniper ecology, trail layout, rainwater collection systems layout, food gardens and forests, outdoor living, and best practices and designs to conserve water and reduce cooling costs.

 Elizabeth graduated with an undergraduate focus in biology and ecology then moved to Washington D.C.
 There she discovered the field of landscape architecture when she went to work at Lee & Liu Associates.
 Elizabeth then returned to Texas and attended Texas A&M University to obtain a master’s in landscape architecture.
 While there, her ecology background became the basis of every design.
 She added additional ecology related courses, as well as courses in cultural geogrpahy and environmental psychology.

 After graduation, Elizabeth moved to Houston and worked for SLA Studio Land.
 There she assisted with large scale planning for resorts and communities in Mexico and Japan.
 However, she saw more opportunity to integrate ecology into designs in Austin.
-So after two years, she moved to Austin and started regular work for J. Robert Anderson FASLA on projects such as the Lady Bird Johnson Wildflower Center, The Shops of La Cantera, the Balcones Canyonlands National Wildlife Refuge, LCRA Management Headquarters and Fort Hood Military Housing and base wide parks and trail system.
+So after two years, she moved to Austin and started working mostly for J. Robert Anderson FASLA on projects such as the Lady Bird Johnson Wildflower Center, The Shops of La Cantera, the Balcones Canyonlands National Wildlife Refuge, LCRA Management Headquarters and Fort Hood Military Housing and base wide parks and trail system.
 There she conducted vegetation surveys, participated in master planning and schematic detail charettes, compiled plant lists, detailed planting designs, met with neighborhood groups and oversaw installations.
 For the LCRA Headquarters, she added the lower rain garden, worked on the bioswales and pushed for a more comprehensive rainwater collection and an irrigation educational board.